Everyday Greetings Karuta

 - If students have not mastered hiragana, teachers can make roomaji expression cards.

-Created by Himiko Negishi, Cathy Jonak and Yohei Arakawa (1996 Jan)
+Resource created by Himiko Negishi, Cathy Jonak and Yohei Arakawa (January 1996).